 Top Tips To Reduce Money Concerns

-First and foremost, try to stop comparing yourself to others especially the lives that you see online.
+- Quit Comparing – First and foremost, try to stop comparing yourself to others, especially the lives that you see online.
 It’s incredibly rare that anyone ever portrays anything but the perfect life online.
-So whilst looking at the pictures of that perfect family holiday to the Maldives might leave you stressed and worrying about you can possibly afford even a simple holiday this year, say to yourself you don’t know what’s going on behind the scenes.
+So whilst looking at the pictures of that perfect family holiday to a luxury resort might leave you stressed and worrying about you can possibly afford any type of holiday this year, say to yourself you don’t know what’s going on behind the scenes.

 - Take Care Of The Big Issues – Make sure you’re taking care of the big things.
 It’s so easy to bury your head in the sand when you are worried about money but tackling things head-on is the best way to start overcoming your anxiety.
-Use my Simplify Your Life Workbook to help plan your day and prioritise the important tasks first.
-If you have a lot of bill piling up make it your goal to tackle one a day so you’re not overwhelmed.
-If you need to, seek from a professional debt management agency such as Step Change

-Stay active and healthy, you don’t need to spend a fortune on a gym membership in order to exercise.
-Go out for a walk or a jog or try some of the free home workouts on YouTube.
-Park Runs are a great way to stop isolating yourself (another sign of anxiety) and keep active, plus the fresh air and sunshine are a great way to help combat anxiety.
+- Focus On Your Wellbeing – Staying active and healthy is essential for your mental health and is proven to reduce anxiety.
+You don’t need to spend a fortune on a gym membership in order to exercise.
+Going out for a walk or a jog or try some of the free home workouts on YouTube.
+Couch To 5K is an NHS-approved app for increasing your fitness with running.
+Plus, the fresh air and sunshine are a great way to help combat anxiety.

-Most importantly of all banish the shame that you have associated with your finances.
-Don’t be afraid to talk about your anxieties, opening up is vital for boosting your mental health.
+- Banish Shame – Most importantly of all, banish the shame that you have associated with your finances.
+Don’t be afraid to talk about your anxieties; opening up is vital for boosting your mental health.
 Speak with a family member or a close friend can offer the relief and support you need.
 Alternatively, a debt charity can offer the outlet you need.
 They’ll also provide the resources you may need to plan an effective strategy for any money worries that you may have.